timoteuszelle/nixos-ffxi-containers/README.md

 Customize config/bot/bot.yaml for bot tasks (e.g., scrub, refill).

 7. Apply NixOS Configuration
+Depends on your situdation, apped your condifuration.nix with the required lines.
+You need to check the modules for what you are going to use. ffxi.nix needs a small update @ ZONE_IP= You need to decide if you are using the bot and ddns part.
+I might make changes later to this repo to repesent different setup choices.

 Copy configuration.nix and modules/ to /etc/nixos/:
 sudo cp -r modules /etc/nixos/ sudo cp configuration.nix /etc/nixos/